expo/expo/docs/pages/guides/using-sentry.md

 #### Usage

-Depending on which platform you are on (mobile or web), use the following functions in order to capture/catch exceptions:
+Depending on which platform you are on (mobile or web), use the following methods to access any `@sentry/*` methods for instrumentation, performance, capturing exceptions and so on:

+- For React Native, access any `@sentry/react-native` exports with `Sentry.Native.*`
+- For web, access any `@sentry/browser` exports with `Sentry.Browser.*`

 ```js
 // Access any @sentry/react-native exports via: